DianQK/nix-on-termux/README.md

 ### Usage with `nix-on-droid`

-Use `nix-on-droid switch --flake path/to/flake#device` to build and activate your configuration (`path/to/flake#device` will expand to `.#nixOnDroidConfigurations.device`).
+Use `nix-on-droid switch --flake path/to/flake#device` to build and activate your configuration (`path/to/flake#device` will expand to `.#nixOnTermuxConfigurations.device`).
 If you run `nix-on-droid switch --flake path/to/flake`, the `default` configuration will be used.

 **Note:** Currently, Nix-on-Droid can not be built with an pure flake build because of hardcoded store paths for proot.